fauu/Kamite/README.md

 ### Textractor extension

-The C++ source for the *KamiteSend* Textractor extension is placed under the [`extra/textractor/src`][textractor-kamite-send-src] directory.
+The C++ source for the *Kamite Send* Textractor extension is placed under the [`extra/textractor/src`][textractor-kamite-send-src] directory.
 The build command is specified in the `textractor` target in the [`Makefile`][makefile].
 [Zig] is used for compilation and linking.